 Pertinence pour les objectifs d’études que vous avez choisis:

-This article discusses three conditions of motivations that are directly related to my topic.
+This article discusses three conditions of motivation that are directly related to my topic.
 The case studies showed definitive examples of boys who become motivated to read and learn given particular conditions: repetition of attainable challenges that produce a feeling of self-efficacy, relevant content topics of reading material, and attachment to positive male role models.
 As these conditions are deemed important by other researcher that I am reading, I feel that it is important to include this study in my project.
 Reading is an integral part of French immersion language arts, and these strategies are, therefore, very relevant.
 The anecdotal presentation gives me a clear picture of how these strategies are implemented.

 References